-For 90% of artists, all you really need for a website is a way to put images and a little bit of text together in a way that looks clean and straight-forward.
+For the vast majority of artists, all you really need for a website is a way to put images and a little bit of text together in a way that looks clean and straight-forward.

 With xhbtr, these are the steps for creating a site:

 - Drag and drop a folder (or a few folders) of images into xhbtr.com